 2. The Making of Athena (film)

-1-2.
-How to be a Docent: Tour suggestions & tips, special populations, best route, schedule, calendar, expectations.
+November 11 1-2.
+Graduation (brunch and presentations) plus: How to be a Docent: Tour suggestions & tips, best route, schedule, calendar, expectations.
 Extended Q & A

 Docents will prepare a short paper for presentation at graduation and are expected to join The Conservancy for the Parthenon and Centennial Park.